semgrep/semgrep-docs/docs/semgrep-cloud-platform/teams.md

 ### Filter findings for a team's projects

 Navigate to the Findings page.
-Click the Teams filter.
+Click the teams filter.
 This filter displays teams you have access to.
-Select the Teams you want to see findings for.
+Select the teams you want to see findings for.